pyvista/pyvista/docs/plotting/ipyvtk_plotting.rst

 Installation
 ------------
-If you're using an Anaconda enviornment, installation is the quite straightforward:
+If you're using an Anaconda environment, installation is the quite straightforward:

 .. code::